Explore a recreated 1900 logging camp and learn about Minnesota's forests of yesterday and today.

 - Loggers worked so hard that they needed to eat 5,000 calories per day.

 - Ice roads enabled a team of draft houses to pull a sleigh with up to 50,000 pounds of logs.

-- A medium-sized camp had about 24 horses and 80 men.
-A draft horse can weigh up to two tons!
+- A medium-sized camp like ours had about 24 horses and 80 men.
+A draft horse can weigh up to 2,000 pounds!

 - These replica buildings were built from the blowdown from Itasca State Park in 1978.

 Visitors are welcome to explore the visitor center on their own, and take a short walk to the moored river “wanigan” — the floating cook shack and bunkhouse used by river drivers when moving logs down river to the mills.